vamadis/TechSolutions/README.md

-# Vue 3 example with Axios & Vue Router: Build CRUD App
+# Vue TechSolutions example with Axios & Vue Router: Build CRUD App

 Build a Vue.js TechSolutions example to consume REST APIs, display and modify data using Axios and Vue Router.